Almost 300,000 professional drivers have now completed their Driver CPC periodic training, the latest Driver Standards Agency (DSA) data shows.

 It means that as of November 689,664 drivers were engaged in the CPC periodic training process (compared with 680,175 in October), having undertaken at least one seven-hour session of training.

-Based on DSA’s own estimate it means as many as 60,336 professional drivers are yet to start their periodic training, although this is a worse case scenario.
+Based on DSA’s own estimate it means as many as 60,336 professional drivers are yet to start their periodic training, although this is a worst-case scenario.

-November’s Driver CPC figures (breakdown of hours completed by drivers)
+November’s Driver CPC figures (the breakdown of hours completed by drivers)

 7 hours – 92,174